johanbrandhorst/grpcweb-boilerplate/frontend/README.md

 ## html

 The `html` folder contains the static sources used.
-The favicon included is borrowed from the [grpc.github.io](https://github.com/grpc/grpc.github.io/) repo, and subject to the LICENSE therein.